mgamio/blog/_posts/2020-10-27-clean-code.markdown

 This kind of practice [Robert C Martin](https://amzn.to/3rAejgU){:target="_blank"} introduced it.

-If you want to be a better programmer, you must follow these recommendations..
+If you want to be a better programmer, you must follow these recommendations.

 ## Clean Code has Intention-Revealing names